FREQUENTLY ASKED QUESTIONS

 Q. Young drivers?

-A. If you are under 26 years of age, we can usually give you a full refund when you pass your advanced test.
+A. If you are under 26 years of age, we currently have funds to offer you a full refund when you pass your advanced test.
 Ask for more details.
-You will need an up to date copy of the Highway Code.
+You will ideally have had some experience following obtaining your full driving licence, access to a car for the observed sessions and regular practice between sessions.
+Contact us for details and book a FREE taster session, so you can try before you buy!

 Q. Will it mean cheaper insurance?